 Good standing.
 Students whose cumulative grade point average (GPA) is 2.00 or above are in good standing academically.
-No degree or certificate will be awarded to a student whose cumulative GPA is below 2.00 (or 2.500 for B.Th. degree).
+No degree or certificate will be awarded to a student whose cumulative GPA is below 2.00.

 Academic Warning.
 Students whose cumulative GPA is between 1.75 and 2.00 at the end of their first semester for on-ground students are placed on Academic Warning.
 Students on Academic Warning may not enroll for more than 15 hours and are required to enroll in the Study Skills Seminar.
 (Students admitted provisionally, however, must earn a 1.75 GPA at the end of their first semester or be placed on Academic Suspension.)